John Stackhouse (journalist)

-John Stackhouse (born 1962) is a Canadian journalist and author.
+John Stackhouse (born 1962) is a Canadian former journalist, author and currently lobbyist.
 He graduated from Queen's University in 1985 with a Bachelor of Commerce degree.
 While at Queen's, he served as editor of the Queen's Journal, and won the Tricolour Award in 1985.

 He joined The Globe and Mail in 1992.
 He was the editor of The Globe and Mail's Report on Business section.
 On 25 May 2009, he was promoted to editor-in-chief of the newspaper, replacing Edward Greenspon.
 On 19 March 2014, he was, in turn, replaced by David Walmsley.

 Since January 2015, Stackhouse has been the Senior Vice-President, Office of the CEO, at the Royal Bank of Canada, in such capacity he has an "advisory role, where he will be “responsible for gathering and interpreting global economic, business, political and social trends and providing the leadership team and board with insights".
 Additionally, Stackhouse "has joined the boards of the C.D.
 Howe Institute and World Literacy Canada and become a senior fellow at the University of Toronto's Munk School of Global Affairs.